 Backpacks are, of course, an integral piece of gear for a backpacking trip.
-What kind of backpack works best for you is not for me to say, but I can give you some information that might help you.
+What kind of backpack works best for you is not for me to say (see, for example, this post about what size backpack you need), but I can give you some information that might help you.

 I like internal frame backpacks.
 I think they carry better than external frames, particularly for off-trail hiking such as the Southern Traverse.
 A well-fitted internal frame pack will ride on your back closer, with less movement, and also allow you to walk in a more upright position, as the packweight, being closer to your back, doesn’t need to be offset by you leaning forward.
 On the other hand, one of my best friends hikes with an external frame backpack, and he loves them.
 Chocolate and strawberry, I suppose.

 Usually someone will get bored and offer their assistance, rather than watch a grown man look like a 3 year old. 🙂 I’ll repeat myself though – other than the water bottle pockets, I love this pack.
 I’ve carried it for years, and done countless memorable trips with it.
 Loaded down with huge weights the pack carries them wonderfully well, and is a tribute to a superb design.
 The Terraplane, by Dana Designs, is the same pack, pretty much, without the beaver tail.
 Excellent gear, though I can’t say the newer Dana packs are as good as the older ones.
 Dana Gleason, the founder, sold the company to K2 years ago, and production shifted outside the US – quality seems to have gone down since, but they still are a good design.
 The Dana Bomb pack, while maybe not large enough for a weeklong trip, is a classic.